/

 Save to Pieces

 CSS variables are entities that can be created and reused later inside a document, also called custom properties.
-We denote them with a special notation like --primary-color and we access them using a special function called var().
+They are denoted using a specific notation, such as --primary-color, and accessed with the var() function.

 In large projects, we can repeat styles, colors, or sizes in multiple locations.
 This can get quite difficult to manage and it can also become infeasible to remember these common values.

-So, it’s always better to have a central place where you can store these values and use them later.
-You can consider this a central repository of style properties.
-These variables, once created, can be accessed anywhere in the document via CSS’s var() function when you declare them inside the :root pseudo-classs selector.
+So, it’s always better for us to have a central place to store these values and use them later.
+We can think of this as a central repository of style properties.
+These variables once created can be accessed anywhere in the document via CSS’s var() function when we declare them inside the :root pseudo-classs selector.

 Since we’re using a CRA app, by default there’s a styles.css file inside the src folder.
 If not, create the file and paste the following code in it: